ohTMI/ohTMI/README.md

 ## Hi there, I'm Kevin Bonilla 👋

-I'm an aspiring Data Scientist currently enhancing my skills and alsoo a Graduate from the TKH (The Knowledge House) fellowship.
+I'm an aspiring Data Scientist and a Graduate from the TKH (The Knowledge House).
 I'm excited to exhibit my extensive projects and techniques I’ve learned so far, as I continue to grow on my data science journey.
 I'd love to connect my teaching background with my newly acquired data science skills.

 ## ✏️ Skills
 - Programming Languages: Python